muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 overwhelming majority (probably more than 95 percent) of all the people who have ever lived...

-my argument is also explicitly evolutionist..
+[My]y argument is also explicitly evolutionist..
 What I mean by this is that human values have evolved biologically in the seven to eight million years since we split off genetically from the last common ancestor we 24 shared with the other great apes.
 Because our biology has not changed very much in the ten to fifteen thousand years since